pawelkossowski91/angular2Fitting/README.md

 # Color fitting app.:
 #~ little tool to color fitting.
 Chose theme for Your website!

+Little tool to color fitting.
+Chose theme for Your website.
 You can chose layout or use random color.
+This app is still in progress.
+This is part of my Angular learning.

 ![image](https://pawelkossowski91.github.io/angular2Fitting/imgRead2.png)